bt3gl-labs/Storytelling-Generator/README.md

-# Creating a Membership NFT collection
+# Prototyping a storytelling NFT

-Scripts to test FilmmakerDAO NFT collection for Season 0, Note that these scripts are for dev purpose only: the NFT drop is actually created on-chain.
+For dev purpose only: the NFT drop is actually created on-chain.

 ---